 The rooftop terrace at East Village changes with the seasons—dishing out bright, summery cocktails during the warmer months and a light, fresh menu to match the unbeatable views.
 Don't worry if you get too hot up there, East Village has installed cooling mist jets and big umbrellas for shade.
 Come winter, East Village transforms the terrace into a winter wonderland garden complete with a canopy of fairy lights, luxury lambswool throws and even a fireplace to keep you cosy.

-The latest addition to Westfield Pitt Street’s dining scene is Babylon.
+One of the best additions to Westfield Pitt Street’s dining scene last year was Babylon.
 This 800-seat rooftop bar and restaurant has been transformed into an ancient dining metropolis.
 Boasting a huge liquor menu with over 250 whiskeys, 400 Aussie spirits and 300 bottles of wine, you’re going to need a moment to take your pick.
-Food-wise, Babylon’s head chef Arman Uz (Efendy) is slinging out meze, gozleme and pide that will have you salivating while reading the menu.
-Chicken wings with harissa marinade, Turkish tabbouleh and mint yoghurt is a favourite among the crowd.
+Food-wise, Babylon’s head chef Rob Taylor is slinging out meze, gozleme and pide that will have you salivating while reading the menu.
+Chicken wings with harissa marinade, Turkish tabbouleh, and mint yoghurt is a favourite among the crowd.

 Get ready to rejoice because the folks from Salt Meats Cheese have opened up a rooftop bar and donned it Bar Ombré.
 Located on the top of The Gateway in Circular Quay, expect charcuterie boards with house-stretched cheeses and plates of fried calamari and grilled eggplant.
 But most importantly, grab yourself an Aperol Spritz in carafe form for a wild night ahead.

 This open-air terrace is forging all the blush-pink vibes, cacti and a bangin’ cocktail menu to boot.
-Interior-wise, you’re in for a solid treat with the make-up of this newbie all down to design guru Matt Woods (also responsible for the picturesque Bloodwood and Devon).
+Interior-wise, you’re in for a solid treat with the make-up of this newbie all down to design guru Matt Woods (Bloodwood, Devon).
 You should also know these kids rock an apple cider slushie (yes hello, new summer drink, is that you?) packed with all the cracked ice and a special housemade syrup to give it another punch.
-So yeah, doubt we need to convince you any more to hit this one up stat.
+So yeah, doubt we need to convince you any more to hit this one up.

 The Rooftop At Manly Greenhouse